Chinese shadow fleet: Methods

 Ships of Chinese origin employ several means to evade detection.
 Like other dark fleets, they can disable their automatic identification system (AIS) transponders.
 They may be registered under various flags-of-convenience such as Panama, Liberia, or Gambia in order to obscure ownership, skirt regulations, and avoid accountability.
 Crude oil from sources under sanctions can be transferred from vessel to vessel in international waters before ending up in China.
 GPS spoofing, also known as software defined geofencing, is used to send a fake location signal while a ship is actually at a different location.

 Locations

-Fleets from China have fished illegally off the coasts of Ecuador and Peru near the Galápagos Islands, along the shores of West Africa, as well as in North Korean waters, creating impacts that are felt among coastal communities of South Korea and Russia.
+Fleets from China have fished illegally off the coasts of Ecuador and Peru near the Galápagos Islands, into the Argentine Sea of Argentina, along the shores of West Africa, as well as in North Korean waters, creating impacts that are felt among coastal communities of South Korea and Russia.
 Transfers of crude oil from Iran to China have taken place in the waters off Malaysia; neither China nor Malaysia are legally bound by United States sanctions against Iran.